Alireza-Dindar/NetCDF-Climate-and-Hydrological-Data-Extractor/README.md

 -Issues with not displaying coordinates in preview map are now fixed

--New version is compatible with ERA5 climate .NC products
+-New version is compatible with ERA5 and RCM climate .NC products

 -Issues with desktop shortcut are now fixed